 (3) Retail sales tax and use tax exemptions on sales or use of passenger motor vehicles as ride-sharing vehicles.

-and 82.12.0282 provide retail sales tax and use tax exemptions for sales and use of passenger motor vehicles as ride-sharing vehicles.
+provide retail sales tax and use tax exemptions for sales and use of passenger motor vehicles as ride-sharing vehicles.

 (a) What are the requirements?
 The requirements are that the passenger motor vehicles must be used: